 It has been said that Danish birthdays are the most important in the world.
 Adults, children, even the Queen of Denmark make a big deal about birthdays.
 And there is specific set of birthday rules and traditions for every age and role you play in life.
 Let’s face it, Danish birthday traditions are a minefield for foreigners.
 Get it wrong and you could make some serious birthday faux pas.

 For example, if the sun is shining on your birthday, you may find Danish people thanking you.
 ‘Thanks for the sunshine’ they’ll say.
 This is because in Danish tradition, the weather on your birthday reflects your behavior over the past year.
 If you’ve been good, the weather is good.
 If you’ve been bad….well, then.
 You get depressing, grey, Danish rain.

-I waited about 5 minutes for a nurse to take the call, and she asked me some questions about the size and location of the bite, and whether or not I’d had a tetnus shot recently.
+I waited about five minutes for a nurse to take the call, and she asked me some questions about the size and location of the bite, and whether or not I’d had a tetanus shot recently.
 I hadn’t, so she made an appointment for me at the local emergency room for about an hour later.

 I did a little crowdsourcing for this week’s podcast.
 I asked some of our listeners, and some people on Facebook – what were some of the small cultural mistakes – the dos and don’ts, the faux pas – you made when you first arrived in Denmark?